 5. Guiding Principles

-The Guiding Principles released in ITIL Practitioner are now core to the ITIL 4 framework.
-A guiding principle is a recommendation that guides an organisation in all circumstances, regardless of changes in its goals, strategies, type of work, or management structure.
+The Guiding Principles released in ITIL Practitioner are now core to the ITIL 4 Framework.
+A guiding principle is a recommendation that guides an organization in all circumstances, regardless of changes in its goals, strategies, type of work, or management structure.

 The seven guiding principles of ITIL 4 are:

 - Focus on value – Whatever we do for the organization, we should map directly or indirectly, to value for the stakeholders.